puck/catalystcloud-docs/source/getting-started/services.rst

-An image is a "pre-made" operating system installation that can be used immediately by an instance, rather than spending time installing the operating system, the drivers, miscellaneous files, and configurations that help the instance integrate better with the Sky TV Cloud.
+An image is a "pre-made" operating system installation that can be used immediately by an instance, rather than spending time installing the operating system, the drivers, miscellaneous files, and configurations that help the instance integrate better with the Air New Zealand Cloud.

 Block storage service
 =====================